RuyiLi/contest-problems/literature-club/literature-club.md

 **Note:** The third to sixth lines of input will always contain trigger words in the exact order of Sayori, Natsuki, Yuri, and Monika.
 This is important for determining the output.

 ## Output Specification
 The output should consist of one line containing the name(s) of the girls with the highest closeness points.
+The order in which you print their names do not matter.

 **Note:** If two or more girls have the same number of closeness points, print all of their names, separated by a newline.